hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/morlevi/graber.md

 **Functions:**

 * `grab_page`:  This method gathers data from the `morlevi.co.il` website.
-It orchestrates calls to several other methods (`id_product`, etc.) to extract various product attributes, which are potentially implemented in the base `Graber` class.
+It orcheStartes calls to several other methods (`id_product`, etc.) to extract various product attributes, which are potentially implemented in the base `Graber` class.
 Importantly, the `fetch_all_data` function is used to encapsulate the logic for fetching specific data, making the code more organized.
 * `local_saved_image`: This function specifically handles image saving to a temporary directory.
 It retrieves the default image URL, saves the image as a PNG, and stores the saved image's path in the `ProductFields` object.

 **Variables:**